AbrahamMugerwa/ENSE-405-Eatable/README.md

 -	Add site

 Run the site
-Install the following pluginson wordpress:
+Install the following plugins on wordpress:
 -	AutomatorWP
 -	AutomatorWP – WooCommerce integration
 -	Checkout Field Editor for Woocommerce